Mexican Street Corn Burrito Bowls

-These Mexican street corn burrito bowls are a healthier way to enjoy burritos, without sacrificing flavour!
+These vegan burrito bowls are a plant-based way to enjoy burritos, without sacrificing flavour!
 Charred corn, quinoa, and black beans are seasoned to perfection and topped with tangy vegan lime crema for a delicious weeknight dinner.

 I love dinner in a bowl and I love Mexican food.
-Put the two together and you’ve got this recipe for Mexican street corn burrito bowls!
+Put the two together and you’ve got vegan burrito bowls.

-The corn is charred on the stovetop for that signature smoky flavour, then I whip up a tangy vegan dressing made with plant-based yogurt, lime, and garlic, which adds that creamy element that makes Mexican street corn so irresistible.
+• Creamy charred street corn.
+The corn is charred on the stovetop for that signature smoky flavour, then I whip up a tangy vegan dressing made with plant-based yogurt, lime, and garlic, which adds the creamy element that makes Mexican street corn so irresistible.

-My next favourite thing about this recipe is how easy it is to meal prep.
+• Perfect for meal prep.
 You can make all the ingredients separately, then pack them together for your lunch, or keep them separate and mix them together when you’re ready to eat.
-They components will last throughout the week, and you can easily double or even triple this recipe if you’d like—it tastes good hot or cold too!
+The components will last throughout the week, and you can easily double or even triple this recipe if you’d like—it tastes good hot or cold too!

 Notes on Ingredients